How Much Does it Cost to Remove Solar Panels?

 Do Your Solar Panels Need To Be Removed?

-If a recent storm or other weather event has damaged the glass in your panels, it’s important to quickly determine if they need to be replaced or repaired.
-Make an appointment with your solar installer to come out and assess the damage.
-They may decide to make a partial repair by removing the broken glass, or solder together cracked surfaces without taking the panels down.
-In fact, it may be possible to repair the glass or other pieces without removing them entirely from your roof.
+If a recent storm or other weather event has damaged your solar panels, it’s important to quickly determine whether they need repairs or full replacement.
+Schedule an inspection with your solar installer to assess the damage.
+In some cases, repairs can be done without taking the panels down.
+For example, cracked glass might be patched or soldered on-site.
+Depending on the issue, your installer may be able to fix the problem without fully removing the panels from your roof.

 When to Remove Your Solar Panels